Healthy Homes Assessment Tomoana

 Home Assessments Tomoana for Rental Properties

-There are many things you should look for when conducting the house evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+There are a myriad of concerns to be able to examine during the house assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standard.
 Some examples include:

 • Is the space under the floor protected and does it have a waterproofing barrier?